aet59/MACK-SPRING2024-SQA/REPO.md

     Familiarity with handling archived files.
     Ability to extract project files from a compressed archive.

-Activity: Upload project as a GitHub repo on github.com.
+Activity: Upload project as a GitHub repo on GitHub.com.
 Format of the repo name is TEAMNAME-SPRING2024-SQA
-Objective: Share the project on GitHub so we can work together easily, keep track of changes, and make it visible to others.
+Objective: Share the project on GitHub, so we can work together easily, keep track of changes, and make it visible to others.
 Approach: Create a new repository on GitHub named according to the specified format (TEAMNAME-SPRING2024-SQA) and upload the project files.
 Outcome: The project is successfully hosted on GitHub, allowing team members to access, contribute, and track changes efficiently.
 Lessons Learned: